 - Preheat the oven to 350°F. Line a baking sheet with parchment paper and set aside.

-- Over medium heat in a skillet, sauté the diced onions in vegetable broth for 5 to 6 minutes until soft and translucent.
-Add the garlic, chili powder, cumin, smoked paprika, and oregano and sauté 1 to 2 more minutes until fragrant and all of the liquid is absorbed.
+- Heat the oil over medium heat in a skillet.
+Add the diced onions and sauté for 4 to 5 minutes until soft and translucent.
+Add the garlic and sauté 1 more minute. , chili powder, cumin, smoked paprika, and oregano and sauté 1 to 2 more minutes until fragrant and all of the liquid is absorbed.
 Let cool.

 - Meanwhile, in the bowl of a food processor, pulse the pumpkin seeds until they resemble coarse sand.

-- Add to the food processor with the pumpkin seeds, the black beans, cooked and cooled quinoa, drained diced green chiles, mayonnaise, flax meal, and the sautéed onions and garlic.
+- Add to the food processor with the pumpkin seeds, the chili powder, cumin, smoked paprika, oregano, diced green chiles, mayonnaise and sautéed onions and garic.
 Pulse until combined, but NOT puréed.
-You may need to stop and scrape down the sides occasionally to ensure all the ingredients get incorporated.

-- If the mixture seems too wet, add another tablespoon or two of flax meal.
-The mixture should hold together well when pressed with your fingers and not crumble.
+- The mixture should hold together well and not crumble when pressed with your fingers.
+If the mixture seems too wet, add another tablespoon or two of flax meal.

-- Form the mixture into 4 burger patties.
+- Using your clean hands, form the mixture into 4 burger patties.

-- Optional, place the patties on a plate in the fridge for 20 to 30 minutes to firm up.
+- Place the patties on a plate in the fridge for 20 to 30 minutes to firm up.
+This step is optional, but helps to create a sturdier burger.

 - Bake the burger patties on the prepared baking sheet for 25 to 30 minutes, carefully flipping after 15 minutes.